Iwasawa Decomposition for Lie Superalgebras: Generalized Reflection Root Systems

-Theorem 5.10 of \cite{serganova1996generalizations} classified irreducible GRSs.
-However from an analysis of the proof one see that it also classifies GRRSs, and only on extra family of GRRS arises that are not already GRSs and this is the family $\tilde{A}(n,n)$.
+Thm.
+5.10 of \cite{serganova1996generalizations} classified irreducible GRSs.
+However from an analysis of the proof one sees that it also classifies GRRSs, and only one extra family of GRRSs arises that are not already GRSs, and this is the family $\tilde{A}(n,n)$.
 This is verified in \cite{gorelik2017generalized} as well.
-In terms of Lie superalgebras, $\tilde{A}(n,n)$ is the root system of $\p\g\l(n|n)=\g\l(n|n)/k I_{n|n}$.
+In terms of Lie superalgebras, $\tilde{A}(n-1,n-1)$ is the root system of $\p\g\l(n|n)=\g\l(n|n)/\Bbbk I_{n|n}$.
 To be precise, if we write $\h\sub\g\l(n|n)$ for the subalgebra of diagonal matrices, then $\h^*$ has a nondegenerate inner product from the supertrace form.
-If we take the subspace of $\h^*$ spanned by roots of $\g\l(n|n)$ and restrict the form to it, we get the GRRS $\tilde{A}(n,n)$. \begin{thm} The irreducible GRRSs with $R_{im}\neq0$ are as follows. \begin{enumerate} \item[(0)] $\tilde{A}(n,n)$, $n\geq 1$: $R_{re}=A_n\sqcup A_n$, $R_{im}=(W\omega_{1}+v)\sqcup(W\omega_n-v)$.
+If we take the subspace of $\h^*$ spanned by roots of $\g\l(n|n)$ and restrict the form to it, we get the GRRS $\tilde{A}(n-1,n-1)$.